nebari-dev/nebari/docs/source/installation/setup.md

 - Click on the `Applications` button on the left
 - Select `Create Application` > `Machine to Machine Applications` > `Auth0 Management API` from the dropdown menu
 - Next, click `All` next to `Select all` and click `Authorize`
-- Set the variable `AUTH0_CLIENT_ID` equal to the `Cliend ID` string, and do the same for the `Client secret` by running the command below.
+- Set the variable `AUTH0_CLIENT_ID` equal to the `Client ID` string, and do the same for the `Client secret` by running the command below.

 The following environment variables must be set: